incubyte/incubyte.github.io/content/blog/extreme-ownership-key-to-success.md

 type = ""
 +++

 In the realm of software craftsmanship and professional development, certain values stand out as pillars of success.
-These include extreme ownership, relentless pursuit of quality with pragmatism, proactive collaboration, active pursuit of mastery, inviting and giving feedback effectively, and ensuring client success.
+These include extreme ownership, relentless pursuit of quality with pragmatism, proactive collaboration, active pursuit of mastery, inviting and giving feedback effectively, and creating ecstatic customers.
 These are the [guiding principles](https://www.incubyte.co/post/succeeding-at-incubyte-our-core-values) that we adhere to at Incubyte.
 At the core of these values lies a principle that serves as a catalyst for achieving them: **extreme ownership.**

 ## Extreme Ownership: The Foundation